Islamophobia in Italy: Legislations

-Surrounding attacks

-Much of the recent Anti-Islamic sentiments recognized come as a result of attacks perpetrated by extremist Islamist groups, particularly in many European countries in the last 10 years.
-Reports of the multiple terror incidents led to widespread exposure as well as social media playing a role in the formation of anti-Islamic sentiments as a result.

 Incidents

 There are varying estimates of the presence of anti-Islamic sentiments within Italy.
-Anti-Islamic incidents have occurred within and around Italy for decades, however their severity and frequency has significantly increased since September 11, 2001.
-The psychosis amongst the general population of the possibility of a terrorist attack is becoming increasingly high in Italy and Europe in general, due in part to the many incidents related to Islamic terrorism in surrounding countries, including the attacks in Nice, Rouen, Reutlingen and Berlin.
+Anti-Islamic incidents have occurred within and around Italy for decades, however their severity and frequency has significantly increased since 11 September 2001.
+The psychosis among the general population of the possibility of a terrorist attack is becoming increasingly high in Italy and Europe in general, due in part to the many incidents related to Islamic terrorism in surrounding countries, including the attacks in Nice, Rouen, Reutlingen and Berlin.
 Despite these attacks being perpetrated by a small minority of extremists, it has led to a widespread consensus and prejudice of Islam as a violent religion, and has contributed to various anti-Islamic incidents.

 Within Italy

-Various anti-Islamic incidents have occurred within Italy in recent years, both of violent and non-violent nature.
-This includes various forms of vandalism and threats throughout the country.

 Within the employment industry, incidents of anti-Islam have been reported.
 Under legislation, recruitment in the public sector requires the possession of Italian or EU citizenship.
-Whereas, in the private sector, a lack of adequate education amongst the immigrant population has led to a low percentage of immigrants in high-skilled jobs.
+Whereas, in the private sector, a lack of adequate education among the immigrant population has led to a low percentage of immigrants in high-skilled jobs.

-Within Italian politics, anti-Islam sentiments have been identified as more apparent since September 11, particular from right-wing political alignments.
+Within Italian politics, anti-Islam sentiments have been identified as more apparent since 11 September, particular from right-wing political alignments.